goatplatform/goatdb/README.md

 ## Project Status

 GoatDB has been production-tested in Ovvio’s real-time collaboration platform since January 2024 ([https://ovvio.io](https://ovvio.io)).
 This open-source release decouples the database core for broader adoption.
 Alongside this, an upcoming managed service platform will make deploying GoatDB even easier, offering features like one-click deployment, automated backups, and infrastructure-free operation for developers.

-The first public release (v0.1) is targeted for Q1 2025.
-Progress is tracked in the Issues tab.

-Contact: ofri [at] goatdb.com.

 ## Further Reading